quxios/Quasi-MV-ABS-Demo/README.md

  * After new project is created, close the new project
  * Copy the files and folders from this Demo folder into the new project and accept to replace files
  * Open project and play test.

+<b>Reporting Bugs / Issues:</b><br>
+If you want to report a bug, please create a new issue on <a href="https://github.com/quasixi/Quasi-MV-ABS-Demo/issues">Github</a>.
+Try to explain the bug as best as possible and any screenshots or videos if you can.
+If you just have questions, please ask them here at <a href="http://forums.rpgmakerweb.com/index.php?/topic/52049-quasi-abs/">RPGMaker Webs</a>.

 <b>TERMS OF USE FOR NON-COMMERCIAL AND COMMERCIAL:</b>
  * Free to use and modify.